As testers complete your live maze, you'll start seeing insights on the Results dashboard.

 In this article:

 - How many testers do I need?

 In quantitative studies, the more users you can test with, the better the chance your results are accurate and you start seeing more meaningful patterns in the data.
 As a general rule, we recommend testing with at least 20 users.

 Access your results

 - Open the relevant maze.

-- The results that have been recorded so far appear in the Results tab By default, you'll see the results for each block.
+- The results recorded so far appear in the Results tab.

 Results by block type

 Check out the following articles to learn more about how to analyse your results: